CWolfs/MissionControl-Site/docs/contract-builder/setup.md

 - Specifying how any of the lance spawners in the contract type will randomise their spawn, for example
   - Using a `SpawnLanceAtEdgeBoundary` to spawn the player lance on the boundary of the map
   - Using a `SpawnLanceAnywhere` to ensure an enemy reinforcement lance is spawned randomly anywhere, but at least within 10 hexs of the player lance
+  - Using a `LookAtTarget` to ensure a lance is looking at a target
 - Any other custom logic you wish to run using any custom rules you want

-To implement this, follow the guide in the [encounter-rulesets](../features/encounter-rulesets.md) section.
+To implement this, follow the guide in the [encounter rulesets](../features/encounter-rulesets.md) section.